 This includes marijuana, herbal highs, and misuse of over-the-counter and/or prescription medications.
 Students are not permitted to purchase, use, possess, or be around others using drugs that are illegal in the host country.
 In the event that a student is arrested in a foreign country for possession or use of narcotics, the student will be under the jurisdiction of local authorities.

 Pacific Discovery programs are alcohol free with the exception that, on occasion, students can drink with instructor’s presence and approval (2 standard drink limit).
-This is to help model safe and responsible attitudes and behaviours towards alcohol and allow for cultural experience/exchange.
+This is to help model safe and responsible attitudes and behaviors towards alcohol and allow for cultural experience/exchange.
 Outside of these approved times, consumption, purchase and possession of alcohol is not permitted, and will result in immediate dismissal.

 Bullying, intimidation, harassment, physical abuse, put-downs, exclusion, or discrimination, by gender, ethnicity, religion, sexual orientation, or wealth/status will not be tolerated.
 Exclusive relationships within the group are not supported.

 This includes but is not limited to: Tattoos, piercings, or body modification; sexual relationships inside or outside the group; Viewing pornography; Driving a motorized vehicle or vessel, or being a passenger on a motorbike; Possession or purchase of any weapon - students may bring one folding-blade pocket knife with a blade length of max 3in; Leaving the group or group accommodation without notifying anyone of your intentions or whereabouts; Being out at night after a set check-in time; Staying away from the group accommodation is not permitted.

 Nothing is more important to your overall program experience than you.
 Your attitude and ownership of your own experience is instrumental to your overall enjoyment of the program.
 If you approach the program with enthusiasm and an open mind, you will gain a lot more from the whole experience.